Leyla Birlik

-Leyla Birlik (born 3 March 1974, Derik, Mardin) is a Kurdish politician of the Peoples' Democratic Party (HDP) and a former member of the Gran National Assembly of Turkey.
+Leyla Birlik (born 3 March 1974, Derik, Mardin) is a Kurdish politician of the Peoples' Democratic Party (HDP) and a former member of the Grand National Assembly of Turkey.
 She is currently a member of the executive council and the head of the Women Committee in the Kurdistan National Congress.

 Political career

-Before she became an Member of Parliament she served as the president of the local council in Şırnak.
+Before she became a Member of Parliament she served as the president of the local council in Şırnak.
 Birlik was elected to the Turkish parliament in the general elections in June 2015 and re-elected in the snap elections of November 2015 both times representing Şırnak for the HDP.

 Legal prosecution

 She was arrested on the 4 November 2016 together with fellow HDP MPs Nursel Aydoğan, Selahattin Demirtaş, İdris Baluken, Figen Yüksekdag and Gülser Yildirim.
 She was charged with having insulted the president of Turkey, Recep Tayyip Erdoğan in a speech she held in 2015 or having attended the funeral of her brother in law, who the prosecution sees as a member of the Kurdistan Workers' Party (PKK).
 European parliamentarians from Austria around Peter Pilz, were not allowed to visit her at the time by the Turkish authorities.
 She was released pending trial on the 4 January 2017.
 The same court also issued also a prohibition on travels abroad.
 In January 2018 she was sentenced to 1 year and 9 months imprisonment for insulting the president.
 She appealed the verdict.